 BMS is housed in an existing prefabricated building from the GDR era that was erected in 1987, using building types of ‘Schulbaureihe 80’ (SBR 80, Typ Erfurt).
 Four building sections cluster around a generous schoolyard inside the block.
 The scheme consists of rooftop extensions to three of the existing buildings, as well as an annex which wraps down to meet the ground level.
 The programme includes additional classrooms, music rooms, a library with access to a roof garden, administration offices, and a large auditorium where the main events of the school year will be held.

-The construction work must be executed during school hours and realised in stages, according to the gradually increasing need of floor space.
-Therefore, the extension has been designed as a prefabricated timber system that can be quickly erected.
+The construction work had to be executed during school hours and realised in stages, according to the gradually increasing need of floor space.
+Therefore, the extension has been designed as a prefabricated timber system that could be quickly erected in phases.
 Owing to its low own weight, the timber construction does not require additional foundations or alterations to the existing supporting structure.

 - Conversion and extension of a GDR-era prefabricated building